macropin/django-registration/docs/quickstart.rst

     account which was just activated.
 If activation was unsuccessful, the boolean value ``False``; this may be because the activation period has expired, or the activation view was accessed with an invalid or nonexistent activation key.
-In this case, an appropriate error message should be displayed to the user.
+In such cases, an appropriate error message should be displayed.

 **registration/activation_email_subject.txt**